-You might not be a knight in shining armor, but your pet could be.
-We just love that someone made this suit for his furry pet guinea pig, Lucky.
-Armor is metal clothing that long-ago soldiers called knights used to wear hundreds of years ago.
-It kept them safe from enemies swinging swords at them.
-Metal is stiff and heavy, though, making it hard to move around while wearing it.
-So the metal had to be linked together in lots of tiny pieces, like chains.
+We just love that someone made this suit for his pet guinea pig, Lucky.
+Armor is metal clothing that long-ago soldiers called knights used to wear while sword-fighting.
+But because metal is stiff and heavy, it was made into tiny chain links that can bend.
 That’s why it’s called “chain mail” armor.
-Who knows why Lucky needs chain mail — when is he going into battle with anyone?
-But he sure looks handsome.
-Looks like other guinea pig owners liked it, too: the suit sold online for more than $1,000!
+Who knows why Lucky needed chain mail, but his owner finally sold the suit online for more than $1,000!

 Wee ones: If your guinea pig weighs 2 pounds and that little suit of armor weighs 3 pounds, which one weighs less?